OWASP/CheatSheetSeries/cheatsheets/XML_External_Entity_Prevention_Cheat_Sheet.md

 The features can either be set on the factory or the underlying `XMLReader` [setFeature](https://docs.oracle.com/javase/7/docs/api/org/xml/sax/XMLReader.html#setFeature%28java.lang.String,%20boolean%29) method.

 Each XML processor implementation has its own features that govern how DTDs and external entities are processed.
+By disabling DTD processing entirely, most XXE attacks can be averted, although it is also necessary to disable or verify that XInclude is not enabled.

 Since the JDK 6, the flag [FEATURE_SECURE_PROCESSING](https://docs.oracle.com/javase/6/docs/api/javax/xml/XMLConstants.html#FEATURE_SECURE_PROCESSING) can be used **to instruct the implementation of the parser to process XML securely**.
+Its behaviour is implementation dependent.
+Even if it can help tackling resource exhaustion, it may not always mitigate entity expansion.
 More details on this flag can be found [here](https://docs.oracle.com/en/java/javase/13/security/java-api-xml-processing-jaxp-security-guide.html#GUID-88B04BE2-35EF-4F61-B4FA-57A0E9102342).

 For a syntax highlighted example code snippet using `SAXParserFactory`, look [here](https://gist.github.com/asudhakar02/45e2e6fd8bcdfb4bc3b2).
+Example code disabling DTDs (doctypes) altogether:

 ``` java
 import javax.xml.parsers.DocumentBuilderFactory;